 I went for a Pop Lift for the first set at the last Riot Bootique.
 Taking things to where melody, groove and vocals meet to lift our spirits up---not forgetting a good bang at the end.
 Since this was the first set of a night that started slow, it starts mellow but it delivered the dance floor.
 Played 2 or 3 more tracks after this, but they were all included in the last On Fire set.
 DJ Angst and E-Trash, will return to our cybernetic DJing next month.
-Podcast and tracklist below.
-You can also access a higher quality file for Pop Lift on E-Trash's site (Username: apollo, Password: feelingfree).
+Tracklist below, podcast Pop Lift on E-Trash's site (Username: apollo, Password: feelingfree).

 Mathematical Naturalism of Zaha Hadid